 Daily/Weekly/Monthly Benefit Limit.
 Policies normally pay benefits by the day, week, or month.
 For example, in an expense-incurred plan, a policy might pay a daily nursing home benefit of up to $200 per day, and a weekly home health care benefit of up to $1,400 per week.
 Some policies pay one time for single events, such as installing a home medical alert system.

-When you buy a policy, insurance companies let you choose a benefit amount (usually $50 to $350 a day, $350 to $2,450 a week, or $1,500 to $10,500 a month) for care in a nursing home.
+When you buy a policy, insurance companies let you choose a benefit amount for care in a nursing home.
 If a policy covers home care, the benefit is usually a percentage of the nursing home care benefit – for example, 50% or 75%.
 But, more policies now pay the same benefit amounts for care at home as in a facility.
 Often, you can choose the home care benefit amount you want.

 It’s important to know how much skilled nursing homes, assisted living facilities, and home health care agencies charge for their services BEFORE you choose the benefit amounts in your long-term care insurance policy.
 Check the facilities in the area where you think you may be receiving care, whether they’re local, near a grown child, or in a new place where you may retire.
-Worksheet 1 in the back of this Shopper’s Guide can help you track these costs.

 When Will I Be Eligible for Benefits (Benefit Triggers)?